 8 Signs of Addiction

 Addiction affects more than just the addict.
-Usually the family and loved ones are affected also.
-Whether it’s you who is concerned of your own addictive behaviors or a loved one that you suspect might be in the grips of addiction, reading our 8 signs of addiction is a place to start.
+Usually, the family and loved ones are affected also.
+Whether it’s you who is concerned about your own addictive behaviors or a loved one that you suspect might be in the grips of addiction, reading our 8 signs of addiction is a place to start.

 1. Consuming a substance or engaging in destructive behavior without being able to stop.